Skip navigation

 After a trip through the campus transport system goes wrong, the existence of a secret series of laboratories deep beneath Wingates is uncovered.
 Soon, Rylla and her classmates finds themselves caught up in a conspiracy of nanotechnology, bioengineering, and political intrigue that could very readily lead to a new civil war, with Rylla’s mother and brother stranded in The Dust.
 As if just going to college and juggling a social life and homework wasn’t stressful enough…

-Seeds of the Swarm is available from Stelliform Books on Wednesday, March 1st.
+Seeds for the Swarm is available from Stelliform Books on Wednesday, March 1st.
 Get it from your library or bookstore of choice, and enjoy.

 My utmost thanks to Sim and to Ren Hutchings at Stelliform Books for an eARC in exchange for a fair review.